Love Island (2015 TV series) series 3: Islanders

+Future appearances

+In 2024, Georgia Harrison appeared on series one of Love Island: All Stars.

+In 2025, Gabby Allen, Danielle Sellers, and Marcel Somerville all returned for series two of Love Island: All Stars.
+Allen also competed on season two of Love Island Games.

 Coupling

 The couples were chosen shortly after the contestants entered the villa.
 After all of the girls entered, the boys were asked to choose a girl to pair up with.
 Marcel was paired with Olivia, Dom with Montana, Sam and Camilla paired up, Amber and Harley coupled up, whilst Chloë paired up with Kem, and Jessica remained single and was told she would be stealing one of the boys the following day.
 However, throughout the series the couples swapped and changed.